rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

     """Set attributes via settattr(env.ϕ, key, val).
 When getting attributes, it's ok to omit the ϕ because of overloaded __getattr__."""
-    ϕ: FunctionType   # "frame," also nice place to hang attributes via 'setattr'
+    ϕ: FunctionType   # "frame," a nice place to hang attributes
     π: "Environment"  # via Greek πηρι, short name for 'enclosing' def _get_it(self, key: str) -> Any:
         "recursive lookup"